CirkitDesign/cirkit-designer-docs/docs/tutorials/create-simulation-lcd.md

 I then wire up the Arduino Uno to the new LCD, and add the appropriate sketch code.
 Notice that I leverage Cirkit AI to write the sketch code to display "Hello World" on the LCD.

 One thing that AI does not catch when writing the code is the need to specify the size of the LCD in columns and rows.
-That **Gotcha** can cost you a few frustrating moments of decoding.
+That **Gotcha** can cost you a few frustrating moments of debugging.